itsdfish/RetirementPlanners.jl/docs/src/advanced_example.md

  13200000 │ 80.0     10000      6.36214e5   0.0840805   0.0522622                       60
                                                                       13199991 rows omitted
 ```
+## Survival Analysis

-Next, we will create a new indicator variable in the dataframe called `survived`, which is true if the
+In this section, we will perform a survival analysis to determine the probability that the retirement plan will be successful (i.e., net worth > 0) as a function of time.
+The first step is to create a new indicator variable in the dataframe called `survived`, which is true if the
 net worth at time $t$ is greater than zero, and is false otherwise.
 The subsequent line groups the dataframe according to the factors *age-at-expense* and *time* and computes the mean of each combination across all repetitions.

 ```julia